Yes, Grow Your Own!

 No, I’m not talking about what’s now legal in Alaska, California, Colorado, Maine, Massachusetts, Nevada, Oregon, and Washington in varying degrees.

 I’m talking about Grow Your Own: Developing Great Employees that are homegrown vs. store bought.

 Trying to pirate away staff from your competitors by only hiring “experienced” staff to work at your company is a stop gap approach which is neither effective for growing your company or even maintaining it.

 The real path forward is to grow your own great employees by committing to hiring willing people and providing them with all the skills training they’ll need.
+In other words, getting those employees to “released.”
 This approach puts an end to the insanity of hiring spoiled talent and trying to rewire them.
 I know.
 I tried for years.

 Hiring willing people and providing the skills training applies not just to Technicians.
 It applies to all the positions at your company.

 What are the many positions at your company today?
 My guess is you don’t really know because you’ve never formalized it.

 I know because in my consulting career I’ve rarely arrived at a client, no matter how big a company they were, that had the type of Organizational Chart (aka Org Chart) that defined all the boxes it takes to run their company.
 At best, some of them had a vague idea in their head about who does what.
 Yes, I said in their head because it was just assumed everyone would know.